-In the first fiscal quarter of 2021, the Company entered into a new interest rate cap agreement to manage a portion of its variable interest rate risk on its outstanding long-term debt.
-The contract, effective March 31, 2021, entitles the Company to receive from the counterparty at each calendar quarter end the amount, if any, by which a specified defined floating market rate exceeds the cap strike interest rate, applied to the contract's notional amount of \$415.0 million The floating rate of interest is reset at the end of each three month period.
-The contract expires on March 31, 2023.
-The interest rate cap agreement has not been designated as a hedging relationship and its fair value was insignificant for all periods presented.
+In the first quarter of 2021, the Company entered into an interest rate cap agreement to manage a portion of its variable interest rate risk on its outstanding long-term debt.
+The contract, which was effective March 31, 2021, entitles the Company to receive from the counterparty at each calendar quarter end the amount, if any, by which a specified defined floating market rate exceeds the cap strike interest rate, applied to the contract's notional amount of \$415.0 million The floating rate of interest is reset at the end of each three month period.
+The contract was set to expire on March 31, 2023.